 This chapter outlines the main Acts, Regulations, Rules, contracts and technical standards relating to gas measurement.
+These address a wide range of matters from the design and operation of the pipelines/stations/GMSs to the methods for calculating the quantities of energy delivered.

 Legislation

+Health and Safety at Work Act 2015 (HS Act)

+The HS Act provides a framework to secure the health and safety of workers and workplaces.
+It does not relate directly to gas measurement, but is the empowering Act referenced by the (amended12) Health and Safety in Employment (Pipelines) Regulations 1999.

+Health and Safety in Employment (Pipelines) Regulations 1999 (HS Pipeline Regulations)

+The HS Pipeline Regulations are made under the Health and Safety at Work Act 2015 and apply to high pressure transmission pipelines (and not to distribution pipelines).

+HS Pipeline Regulations reg 8 requires an employer to take all practicable steps to ensure the pipeline is designed, constructed, operated, maintained and suspended or abandoned in accordance with:

+AS 2885 Pipelines - Gas and liquid petroleum; or

+NZS 5223 Code of Practice for High Pressure and Petroleum Liquids Pipelines 1987; or

+the provisions of ANSI B 31 American National Standards Institute Code for Pressure Piping; or

+if none of these are applicable to any part of the pipeline operation, a generally accepted and appropriate industry practice.

+As owner of New Zealand’s open access transmission system, First Gas has opted to use AS 2885.
+The requirements of that standard in relation to gas measurement are outlined in section 4.3 below.

-Gas Act 1992
+Gas Act 1992 (Gas Act)

-The Gas Act 1992 (Gas Act) regulates the supply and use of gas in New Zealand and includes a number of provisions relating to gas measurement, including:
+The Gas Act regulates the supply and use of gas in New Zealand and includes provisions relating to gas measurement, including:

-S2 Interpretation
+Gas Act s2 Interpretation

 GMS is defined as ‘… a system for measuring the quantity of any gas or the energy content of any gas, whether by actual measurement or estimation; and includes any equipment that forms part of, or is ancillary to, any such system.’

-S7 Inspection of distribution systems, etc.
+Gas Act s7 Inspection of distribution systems, etc.

-This section enables WorkSafe to inspect any part of any distribution system, gas installation or gas appliance, including the testing of any GMS (s7(4)(b)).
+This section enables WorkSafe to inspect any part of any distribution system, gas installation or gas appliance, including the testing of any GMS.
+(Gas Act s7(4)(b))

-S9 Special powers of WorkSafe
+Gas Act s9 Special powers of WorkSafe

 WorkSafe may require any gas wholesaler, gas distributor, gas retailer or consumer to replace any GMS (or part of a GMS) it owns, and deliver the replaced system (or part of the system) for inspection and testing.
-This applies where the GMS is part of a distribution system or gas installation (s9(2)(a)&(b)).
+This applies where the GMS is part of a distribution system or gas installation.
+(Gas Act s9(2)(a)&(b))

-S54 Regulations
+Gas Act s54 Regulations

 This section allows for the making of regulations for the purpose of:

-regulating and controlling the installation, use and maintenance of GMSs used for or in connection with the supply or use of gas (s54(1)(f));
+regulating and controlling the installation, use and maintenance of any GMS used for or in connection with the supply or use of gas (Gas Act s54(1)(f));

-providing for the testing and sealing of GMS and calibration equipment; prescribing the manner in which and the means by which such testing and sealing shall be done and regulating the manner in which and the means by which GMSs and calibration equipment are reassembled in connection with such testing (s54(1)(m));
+providing for the testing and sealing of GMSs and calibration equipment; prescribing the manner in which and the means by which such testing and sealing shall be done and regulating the manner in which and the means by which GMSs and calibration equipment are reassembled in connection with such testing (Gas Act s54(1)(m));

-requiring types or categories of GMSs to be approved by WorkSafe before being offered for sale in New Zealand (s54(3)); and
+requiring types or categories of GMSs to be approved by WorkSafe before being offered for sale in New Zealand (Gas Act s54(3)); and

-requiring compliance with any gas code of practice or official standards (ie within the meaning of the Standards Act 1988) (s54(2)).
+requiring compliance with any gas code of practice or official standards (ie within the meaning of the Standards Act 1988) (Gas Act s54(2)).

-Gas (Safety and Measurement) Regulations 2010
+Gas (Safety and Measurement) Regulations 2010 (SM Regulations)